WillyxWonka/WillyxWonka.github.io/README.md

 alpha 0.0.4
-    -fixed a bug where you could lose Free Letters in excess -fixed issue where input field was not cleared when pressing buttons
+    -fixed a bug where you could lose Free Letters in excess -fixed issue where input field was not cleared when pressing buttons alpha 0.0.5
+    -added blur function to text input fields for mobile ease of use